Mentha cunninghamii: Description

-Mentha cunninghamii shares a mint odor with other species within the Mentha genus, but in appearance is very distinct from many other mints.
+Mentha cunninghamii shares a mint odor with other species within the Mentha (mint) genus, but in appearance is very distinct from many other mints.
 It has been suggested that it may actually be more closely related to members of the Micromeria genus.

 It is a slender, wiry, prostrate perennial plant, with a creeping rhizome.
 The plant is much branched, often matted, with numerous stems arising from the rhizome, diffusely branched, pubescent, growing from two to twelve inches long.
 Its leaves are shortly petiolate or nearly sessile, 1/6 to 1/2 inches long, broadly ovate or almost orbicular, obtuse, entire or with an obscure notch on each side, and glandular-dotted.
 Its flowers are small, white, axillary, usually solitary but sometimes with two to three in each axil.
 Its peduncles are slender and variable in length.
 Its calyx are about 1/8 inches long, tubular-campanulate in shape, densely hairy, with teeth villous within.
 Its corolla-lobes are almost equal, flat and spreading, with the upper one shortly bifid.
 Its stamens protrude equally with the corolla or are slightly exserted.